isetbz/site-conf/README.md

-# SITE conference paper document template
+# SITE Conference Paper Document Template

 [![Build LaTeX document](https://github.com/isetbz/site-conf/actions/workflows/main.yml/badge.svg)](https://github.com/isetbz/site-conf/actions/workflows/main.yml)

-## DESCRIPTION
+## Description
 This template is used for the SITE conference paper submissions.
 Please read the instructions carefully before submitting your paper.

 You only to edit the `main.tex` file.
 The `cli` command to compile the document is: